N-kioko/RUTH-NTHENYA-KIOKO/README.md

 # Data scientist/Data Analyst

 #### Hi there, I'm Ruth ! 👋I'm a passionate Data Scientist and a Monitoring Evaluation enthusiast with a love for building innovative solutions and solving complex problems.
-You can ask me about  Exploratory data analysis (EDA),Visualization and Machine learning.
+You can ask me about  Exploratory Data Analysis (EDA),Data Visualization, Machine learning and Natural  Language processing.
 I am open to collaboration on  projects related areas above.

 ## 🛠️ Technologies & Tools